ionic-team/ionic-framework/docs/core/testing.md

 Navigate to http://localhost:3333/src/components/.
 Each component has small e2e apps found in the `test` directory, for example: http://localhost:3333/src/components/button/test/basic

 As changes are made in an editor to source files, the e2e app will live-reload.

-## How to contribute

-1. `npm start` allows you to modify the components and have live reloading, just like another ionic app.

-2. When everything looks good, run  `npm run validate` to verify the tests linter and production build passes.

-# Deploy

-1. `npm run prepare.deploy`
-2. Review/update changelog
-3. Commit updates using the package name and version number as the commit message.
-4. `npm run deploy`
-5. :tada: